New York Patent Attorneys & Lawyers

 The Origins of Kimble v.
 Marvel

 In 1990, a man named Stephen Kimble got a patent (U.S. Patent No. 5,072,856) based on a Spider-Man toy he'd created: a "web blaster" glove that enabled the wearer to shoot foam streams from their hand.
 This patent was set to expire in 2010.
-Kimble's claim is that the president of Marvel Enterprises, Inc. had discussed t
+Kimble's claim is that the president of Marvel Enterprises, Inc. had discussed the idea

 - 10 min read